joevitajose/flightloadandtrimcalculator/README.md

 # flightloadandtrimcalculator

 A lightweight browser-based tool for basic aircraft load and balance calculations.
-Built using vanilla HTML, CSS, and JavaScript.
 The project runs entirely on the client side and is deployed using GitHub Pages.

 **Tech Stack**